-Pokémon Organized Play strongly recommends that all tournaments-but particularly Premier Events-are attended by Professors who hold a TCG or VG Judge certification.
+Pokémon Organized Play strongly recommends that all tournaments-but particularly Championship Series Events-are attended by Professors who hold a relevant Professor certification.
 A judge presence helps to ensure that ruling queries are resolved as well as possible, and, if multiple judges are present, that players do not have to wait for an extended period before receiving attention.